tgstation/tgstation-server/.github/CONTRIBUTING.md

 You should now have MY/MS migration files generated in `/src/Tgstation.Server.Host/Models/Migrations

+## Code Versioning

+Any backwards compatible fixes made should be committed to the `master` branch if possible.
+These will be automatically merged into the `dev` branch.
+All other changes should be made directly to the `dev` branch.
+These will be merged to `master` on the next minor release cycle.

 ## Deployment Process

 Every issue/pull request in a release should share a common milestone named with the release version i.e. `4.5.3.5`